jupyterhub/zero-to-jupyterhub-k8s/doc/source/getting-started.rst

 .. note::

-   For a more extensive description of the tools and services that JupyterHub depends upon, see our :ref:`tools` page.
+   For a more elaborate introduction to the tools and services that JupyterHub depends upon, see our :ref:`tools` page.